Driftwood2D/Driftwood/docsrc/01_Engine_Usage/05_Database.md

 In many games it is necessary to save the contents of variables or other data to disk when shutting down, and then load those values back into memory when starting up again.
 The file where this information is saved is usually referred to as a save file.

 In Driftwood 2D, we present for saving data a simple database format consisting of zlib-compressed JSON data, which can save the contents of most common Python objects.
-Currently we only support having one database open and it must be set in the configuration file or at the command line.
-This will likely change soon.
+We can also open a different database while running.
+This is covered in the [API Reference](API_Reference).

 [TOC]